OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 To simulate an attack, you may inject your own JavaScript into the WebView with an interception proxy or simply by using dynamic instrumentation.
 Attempt to access local storage and any native methods and properties that might be exposed to the JavaScript context.

 In a real-world scenario, JavaScript can only be injected through a permanent backend Cross-Site Scripting vulnerability or a MITM attack.
-See the OWASP [XSS cheat sheet](https://goo.gl/x1mMMj "XSS (Cross-Site Scripting) Prevention Cheat Sheet") and the chapter "Testing Network Communication" for more information.
+See the OWASP [XSS cheat sheet](https://goo.gl/x1mMMj "XSS (Cross-Site Scripting) Prevention Cheat Sheet") and the chapter "[iOS Network APIs](0x06g-Testing-Network-Communication.md)" for more information.

 For what concerns this section we will learn about: